 To reduce any risks of having your skin disorder return, your dermatologist will instruct you to apply liberal amount s of sunscreen, SPF 30 or greater, at all times when you go outside.
 Pay particular attention to protecting your skin after you’ve had any kind of cosmetic skin treatment because your skin is especially vulnerable while it’s healing.

 All symptoms, potential procedural/surgical options should always be discussed with your physician after a thorough consultation and examination for an accurate diagnosis and treatment plan.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult dermatologist NYC about your specific condition.
 Only a trained, experienced board certified dermatology doctor or pediatric dermatologist can determine an accurate diagnosis and proper treatment.

-Do you have any questions about Intense Pulsed Light?
-Would like to schedule an appointment with an internationally recognized, best rated NYC dermatologist, Dr. Susan Bard of Manhattan Dermatology Specialists, please contact our Midtown NYC office for consultation with cosmetic and laser dermatologist.
+Do you have any questions about Intense Pulsed Light (IPL) treatments?
+Would you like to schedule an appointment with an internationally recognized, best rated dermatologist in NYC Dr. Susan Bard of Manhattan Dermatology?
+Please contact our Midtown or Upper East Side NYC clinic for a consultation with cosmetic and laser dermatologist in Manhattan.